aws/aws-graviton-getting-started/perfrunbook/debug_hw_perf.md

   # Cut down vCPUs needed on Graviton
   %> sudo ./configure_vcpus.sh <# vcpus> cores
   ```
-3. Measure a set of hardware counters with our helper script, it will plot a time-series curve of the counter's behavior over time, as well as give geomean and percentile statistics.
+3. Measure a set of hardware counters with our helper script.
+It will plot a time-series curve of the counter's behavior over time and provide geomean and percentile statistics.
   ```bash
   # In terminal 1
   %> <start load generator or benchmark>